aimeeu/cardiganpeke/content/en/docs/samples/philosophy.md

 ## Content review philosophy

-“What is good content” is highly subjective varies considerably between tech writing teams.
+Over the years, I've noticed that "good content" is highly subjective and varies considerably between tech writing teams.
 Software engineers and tech writers often have different ideas about what constitutes good documentation.

 ### **The three Cs**